derronli/Mesh-island-generation/README.md

 ## Documentation
-To get thickness of lines, extract the thickness from the properties list using the key 'thickness'
+To get thickness of vertices and lines, extract the thickness from the properties list using the key 'thickness'.
+Change this in the code itself if you would like.